ogivuk/learning/tdd-django/README.md

 * Do nothing until you have a test!
 "Test first, test first!".
 * Take one step at the time.
 * TDD can be seen as a way to save progress, take a break, and make sure to never slip backwards.
-    * No need to worry about forgetting what to do next - ​just rerun the tests and they will tell what you need to work on.
+    * No need to worry about forgetting what to do next - just rerun the tests and they will tell what you need to work on.
     * "TDD is there to help us out when we’re tired and not so smart".
 * Functional tests drive the development at a high level, while the unit tests drive it at a low level.